gundurraga/TextAnalysis-API/docs/en/api_reference.md

 }
 ```

-Note: Invalid JSON payloads or requests with missing required fields will result in a 400 Bad Request response.

 ## Rate Limiting

 Currently, there are no rate limits implemented.
-(Note: Consider implementing rate limiting for production use.)
+For production use, consider implementing appropriate rate limiting.

+## Authentication

+The API currently does not require authentication.
+For production deployments, implement suitable authentication mechanisms.

 ## Versioning